Shanghai eases lockdown in some areas despite record COVID infections | Health

 - China

 Pressure has been mounting on authorities in China's most populous city, and one of its wealthiest, from residents growing increasingly frustrated as the curbs dragged on, leaving some struggling to find enough food and medicine.
-Shanghai is grouping residential units into three risk categories as a step towards allowing "appropriate activity" by those in neighbourhoods with no positive cases during a two-week stretch, city official Gu Honghui said.
+City officials announced on Monday morning that they were grouping residential units into three risk categories as a step towards allowing "appropriate activity" by those in neighbourhoods with no positive cases during a two-week stretch, adding that district authorities would publish further details.

+Among the first districts to release lists were the industrial area of Jinshan on Shanghai's southwestern edge and the central area of Jing'an, which posted the names of residential sites still in high- and medium-risk categories.
+While videos published by local media showed that most residents in areas earmarked for easing were still locked in and waiting to be notified of next steps by their neighbourhood committees, they also showed some people trickling out from their homes onto the streets.

-"Each district will announce the specific names of the first batch (of communities) divided into the three types, and three subsequent lists will be announced in a timely manner," Gu told a news briefing.
-While it was not clear how many of the city's 25 million residents will have lockdowns immediately eased, the step promises some relief for many cooped up for more than three weeks in the battle against China's biggest outbreak since coronavirus was first found in central Wuhan in late 2019.
+"It's good to be out finally, although there's nowhere to go," a resident who gave her surname as Qin told Reuters.
+The step provides some relief for many cooped up for more than three weeks in the battle against China's biggest outbreak since the coronavirus was first found in central Wuhan in late 2019.

-One video, widely shared online, showed occupants of a row of apartment blocks screaming and shouting from windows.
-Reporters from The Paper, a Shanghai state-run publication, livestreamed themselves visiting just-announced prevention areas in the central district of Jing'an, whose occupants said they were still locked in and waiting to be notified of next steps by their neighbourhood committees.

-But they expressed joy at the news.
-"The moment we heard the news our mood improved...it's been so many days," a resident surnamed Pan told the news outlet from the front door of her compound.
-She said her and her neighbours had been sealed off since April 1.
-"Still, even though we will be let out, I've told everyone it's best not to go far, even if you order food, best to do it online," she said.

-Gu said Shanghai was divided into 7,624 areas that are still sealed off, with a group of 2,460 now subject to "controls" after a week of no new infections, and 7,565 "prevention areas" to be opened up after two weeks without a positive case.
+City official Gu Honghui said Shanghai was divided into 7,624 areas that were still sealed off, with a group of 2,460 now subject to "controls" after a week of no new infections, and 7,565 "prevention areas" to be opened after two weeks without a positive case.
 Those in "prevention areas" who move around their neighbourhoods must observe social distancing and could be sealed off again if there are new infections, Gu added.

-One of the first districts to release its list was the industrial area of Jinshan on Shanghai's southwestern edge, which posted the names of residential sites still in high- and medium-risk categories.
-NO CHOICE

-Some social media users criticised the easing move as a big risk at a time of a record new daily caseload, but others said Shanghai had no choice.
-"I think this is the Shanghai government admitting it cannot continue locking down while ensuring that its citizens don't starve to death," said a Weibo user, posting under the name Ruan Yi.
+NO CHOICE Some social media users criticised the easing move as risky at a time of record new daily cases, but others said Shanghai had no choice.

 Shanghai added 25,173 new asymptomatic infections on Sunday, up from 23,937 the previous day, although symptomatic cases edged down to 914 from 1,006.